-- Building Height and Viewshed Study: The Applicant proposes 83 foot maximum building heights (inclusive of rooftop mechanical equipment and parapets).
-Based on the proposed maximum building heights, the Applicant is not required to provide a viewshed analysis for the proposal.
-Regardless, the Applicant provided viewshed analysis and line of sight exhibits/cross section exhibits to show the anticipated impacts to viewsheds from Manassas National Battlefield Park.
-These studies show that at the studied building height that there are no impacts to viewsheds from Manassas National Battlefield Park.
-The CPA's Cultural Resource Policies DGCR 1.5 and 1.7 are met. - Exclusive Uses: The Applicant has proffered exclusive data centers and supporting facilities, including electric substations, and ancillary and secondary uses. - Noise Attenuation: The Applicant has proffered that prior to the approval of each building permit for the Property, the Applicant shall provide a Sound Study that is specific to the proposed site layout and building type.
-This Sound Study shall include recommendations for any necessary mitigation measures and the Applicant shall implement the mitigation measures prior to the issuance of an occupancy permit.
-In addition, the Applicant shall conduct subsequent Sound Studies one (1) month after the issuance of each occupancy permit to ensure compliance with the proffer. - Architectural Standards: The Applicant is proffering to meet three out of five of the architectural items identified in the data center design guidelines in the Zoning Ordinance, which is a higher standard then what is identified in the data center design guidelines. - Rooftop Equipment: The maximum building heights are inclusive of rooftop mechanical equipment and parapets.
+- Building Height and Viewshed Study: The viewshed study shows that the proposed buildings and substations are visible from some of the camera locations provided; and, as proffered the visibility depicted from these camera locations has been mitigated.
+The mitigating factors of building height limitations, distance, topography, earthtone building color, existing vegetation, and proposed plantings contribute to this finding.
+However, as mentioned in this staff report, while the viewshed study provides some level of foresight into the potential views from the various camera locations provided, there remains an unknown level of uncertainty as to what the final impacts to viewsheds will be once the project is fully built out. - Exclusive Uses: The Applicant has proffered exclusive data centers and supporting facilities, including electric substations, and ancillary and secondary uses. - Noise Attenuation: The Applicant has proffered that prior to the approval of each building permit for the Property, the Applicant shall provide a Sound Study that is specific to the proposed site layout and building type.
+This Sound Study shall include recommendations for any necessary mitigation measures, and the Applicant shall implement the mitigation measures prior to the issuance of an occupancy permit.
+In addition, the Applicant shall conduct subsequent Sound Studies one (1) month after the issuance of each occupancy permit to ensure compliance with the proffer. - Architectural Standards: The Applicant is proffering to meet three out of five of the architectural items identified in the data center design guidelines in the Zoning Ordinance; which is a higher standard then what is identified in the data center design guidelines. - Rooftop Equipment: The maximum building heights are inclusive of rooftop mechanical equipment and parapets.
 Each building may contain no more than one elevator penthouse that is up to ten feet in height and limited to no more than two (2) percent of the total square footage of the entire building roof area. - Proposed Substations: All the proposed substations are located interior to the site, and almost all abut the existing power infrastructure, which is not visible from the public road.
-Screening shall include screen walls, solid board opaque fences at a minimum of twelve feet in height. - Pageland Lane Frontage (CPA DGCD 1.6 & DGM 1.2): The MZP shows a 50 foot wide buffer along the length of this rezoning's frontage of Pageland Lane.
-Various conceptual "Landscape Typologies" are proposed in the MCP.
-These are committed to in Proffer 26 on the Master Landscape Plan (MLP).
-In some areas the buildings setbacks may exceed 50 foot in width with additional forest preservation and restoration provided.
+Screening shall include screen walls, solid board opaque fences at a minimum of twelve feet in height. - Pageland Lane Frontage (CPA DGCD 1.6 & DGM 1.2): The MZP shows buffers ranging from 50 feet to 100 feet in width.
+The widest buffers are proposed where a substation is located close to Pageland Lane.
+Various conceptual "Landscape Typologies" are proposed in the Master Corridor Plan (MCP), including a typology that employs a berm with a strong component of evergreen trees.
+These are committed to in Proffer 29 and on the Master Landscape Plan (MLP).